mayadata-io/oep-e2e/testplan/docs/troubleshooting/vmware.md

-# ***Challenges in setting up K8s based CI test environment on VMware***
+# ***K8s clusters on VMware***

-Initially, we were using public cloud platforms such as AWS, GCP for executing the E2E test scenarios.
-Eventually, cloud expenses became immense.
-As an impact, we thought of setting up the test environment and the expenses became very less comparatively.
-We use VMware Vsphere for setting up virtual machines for various distribution of Kubernetes such as OpenShift, D2IQ Konvoy, and Rancher.
+Kubera E2E started off by using public cloud platforms such as AWS, GCP to execute E2E test scenarios.
+However, cloud expenses did bother us a lot leading to setting up on premise infrastructure to reduce this cost.
+Team started using VMware Vsphere to set up virtual machines for various Kubernetes distributions such as OpenShift, D2IQ Konvoy, and Rancher.

-The will discuss how the environment was created and the challenges that we used to face day by day.
+The page will discuss about this environment and the challenges faced so far to run E2E pipelines.

 ### **Setting up the cluster environment**